 The Company owns the majority of the units of partnership interest issued by the Operating Partnership through its two wholly-owned subsidiaries, the Tanger GP Trust and the Tanger LP Trust.
 The Tanger GP Trust controls the Operating Partnership as its sole general partner.
 The Tanger LP Trust holds a limited partnership interest.
-The Tanger family, through its ownership of the Tanger Family Limited Partnership holds the remaining units as a limited partner.
+Through May 31, 2011, the Tanger family, through its ownership of the Tanger Family Limited Partnership held the remaining units as a limited partner.
+On June 1, 2011, the Tanger Family Limited Partnership was dissolved, and the units of the Operating Partnership owned by the Tanger Family Limited Partnership were distributed to the individual beneficial owners of the Tanger Family Limited Partnership.
+Each such individual beneficial owner is now an individual limited partner of the Operating Partnership (collectively the "Family Limited Partners").